XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 })
 ```

 Like the old prepare methods, `Client.autofill()` provides a reasonable `LastLedgerSequence` value by default.
-To prepare a transaction _without_ a `LastLedgerSequence` field, pass it with the value `null`:
+To prepare a transaction _without_ a `LastLedgerSequence` field, set "LastLedgerSequence" to the value `null`:

 ```js
 const prepared = await client.autofill({